 No matter which way you choose, you are sure to have perspective-altering experiences on the voyage of a lifetime.
 If you like to learn more about possible ways to explore Antarctica, check out our latest infographic explaining our Antarctic itineraries.

-If you are looking for a truly intimate journey to Antarctica, there is no better option than cruising the Drake Passage.
-Many Aurora Expeditions set off from the small Chilean town of Puerto Williams venturing out into the open Drake Passage.
+If you are looking for a truly intimate journey to Antarctica, there is no better option than cruising the mighty Drake Passage.
 The body of water between Cape Horn and the Southern Ocean can be rough, but very few people can say they have travelled these historic waters.

-Getting to Antarctica doesn’t have to be solely via a cruise, there can be a flight element to the journey.
-There are several Aurora Expeditions that bypass one leg of the cruise and instead see explorers fly into Falkland Islands and King George Island.
+There are many Aurora voyages that bypass one or both legs of the Drake Passage, with explorers flying into the Falkland Islands and King George Island.
 From the air, it is possible to get an idea of the true isolated nature of the Sub Antarctic, witnessing the white caps of the waves with the sporadic seabird.